 Weill Cornell Medical College

-We have been using vertebrate retina to study synaptic interactions and translating them to better understand the neurological pathologies and to evaluate what strategies could lead to delay or repair their outcome.
+We use vertebrate retina to study synaptic interactions and translate these findings to better understand neurological pathologies and evaluate strategies to delay or repair their outcome.
 This part of the brain is particularly amenable to experimental analysis for several reasons.
 First, retina is an accessible part of the central nervous system, which can be stimulated physiologically with light.
 Second, the output of the retina can be monitored with relative ease by intra- and extracellular recordings from its neurons.

 Importantly, the retina is a site for several forms of severe neurodegenerative diseases that lead to vision loss and blindness; a number of mouse models that replicate human retinal degenerative diseases are available and provide necessary tools for these studies.